Stand-downs garner stand-out results

 |0

-This work, Stand-downs garner stand-out results [Image 2 of 2], by Pam Goodhart, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Stand-downs garner stand-out results, by Dorie Heyer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT